RAWWiberg/isoseq_explorations/README.md

 To answer this question a different standard is needed, a standard that is, at least to some degree, a measure of the total complement of transcripts.

-We performed a very similar rarefaction analysis as what is done in  but instead of measuring how many of all the discovered transcripts are present in each subsample, we measured the proportion (%) of complete BUSCO genes that are present in each subsample.
+We performed a very similar rarefaction analysis as what is done in cDNA_Cupcake, but instead of measuring how many of the set discovered transcripts are present in each subsample, we measured the proportion (%) of complete BUSCO genes that are present in each subsample.

+Full details can be followed in the R script that you can find in the ´´´scripts´´´ folder of this repository.

+Briefly, I use the clusters produced by the isoseq3 pipeline along with the ´´´*cluster_report.csv´´´ file which is produced bu the ´´´isoseq3 polish´´´ step

+![fig1][fig1]

+### Conclusions

+In our case one SMRT cell was clearly not enough to get a good representation of the genes.

+Based on the extrapolations we would need ~4 million CCS reads to achieve the same results as the

-Data statement:
+#### Data statement:
 All of the data and scripts required to check these observations are included in this repository.

 [screencap1]: /figures/SMARTer_PCR_cDNA_Synthesis_Kit_User_Manual_LoC.png "screencap1"
 [screencap2]: /figures/NEBNext_Single_Cell_Low_Input_cDNA_Synthesis_and_Amplification_Module_FAQ.png "screencap2"

+[fig1]:/figures/Maccli_plot1.png